KnapsackPro/knapsack_pro-ruby/README.md

 ### How to use queue mode?

+Please use different API token for queue mode than for regular mode.

-Please use this command to run queue mode:
+Use this command to run queue mode:

     bundle exec rake knapsack_pro:queue:rspec